rdepascale/CSIT505/README.md

   - Double bar chart of #lines/#words for the 8 categories.
   - Bar chart of # words for the 8 categories.
   - Bar chart of # lines for the 8 categories.
-  - Pie chars of # lines / #words for the 8 categories.
+  - Pie charts of # lines / #words for the 8 categories.

 # Next Steps
 The deep analysis of the top 7 characters and positive/negative words is now the focus.
 I am at a stage where all of the data is in a form I can use for whatever is most appropriate, which is the key, figuring out WHAT is the most appropriate step.
 The frequency characters are using positive/negative words overall and then which (if any) word in that list is most frequent could be an avenue.
 I have done some reading on implementing tf-idf (using pandas) and ngrams (using ntlk) in Python 3 and since all the textual data is “there” now I see running my data through these modules to be the crux of the work toward Milestone 2.